sysdiglabs/terraform-google-secure-for-cloud/README.md

 Contact us to develop a workaround for this, where the topic name is to be reused.

+### Q: Getting "Cloud Run error: Container failed to start.
+Failed to start and then listen on the port defined by the PORT environment variable."
+A: If cloud-connector cloud run module cannot start it will give this error.
+The error is given by the health-check system, it's not specific to its PORT per-se
+S: Verify possible logs before the deployment crashes.
+Could be limitations due to Sysdig license (expired trial subscription or free-tier usage where cloud-account limit has been surpassed)

 ### Q: Scanning does not seem to work<br/>
 A: Verify that `gcr` topic exists.
 If `create_gcr_topic` is set to false and `gcr` topic is not found, the GCR scanning is omitted and won't be deployed.
 For more info see GCR PubSub topic.